 Coordinate development of the NNVC software and associated configuration files.

-Prepare and deliver NNVC-9.0 software version (and potential updates), and provide reference configuration encodings according to the NNVC common test conditions as described in JVET-AF2016.
+Prepare and deliver NNVC-9.0 software version (and potential updates) and provide reference configuration encodings according to the NNVC common test conditions as described in JVET-AF2016.
 Study the impact of the addition of new dataset on the already integrated models.

 Investigate and bridge coding performance of NNVC VTM anchor compared to the latest VTM version and/or VTM anchor in ECM software.